 “Getting to know who God made you to be can be an adventure.
 Part of this journey will involve solitude.
-Part of this journey will involve asking yourself various questions about your thoughts, your feelings, your personality, your likes, your dislikes, your needs…and then go a little deeper to ask yourself “why” and “how come”.
+Part of this journey will involve being curious about you, and asking yourself various questions about your thoughts, your feelings, your personality, your likes, your dislikes, your needs…and then go a little deeper to ask yourself “why” and “how come”.
 As you come to know the unique you, you then get to celebrate and value this person who God made you to be.”